Howlin' Wolf: Early life

-Childhood

 Burnett's parents separated when he was a year old.
 Dock, who had worked seasonally as a farm laborer in the Mississippi Delta, moved there permanently while Jones and Burnett moved to Monroe County.
 Jones and Burnett would sing together in the choir of the Life Boat Baptist Church near Gibson, Mississippi, and Burnett would later claim that he got his musical talent from her.
+Jones kicked Burnett out of the house, for unknown reasons, during the winter when he was a child.
+At the peak of his success, he returned from Chicago to see his mother in Mississippi and was driven to tears when she refused to take money offered by him, saying it was from his playing the "devil's music".

-Jones kicked Burnett out of the house during the winter when he was a child for unknown reasons.
-He then moved in with his great-uncle Will Young, who had a large household and treated him badly.
+He moved in with his granduncle Will Young, who had a large household and treated him badly.
 While in the Young household he worked almost all day and did not receive an education at the school house.
 When he was thirteen, he killed one of Young's hogs in a rage after the hog had caused him to ruin his dress clothes; this enraged Young who then whipped him while chasing him on a mule.
 He then ran away and claimed to have walked 85 mi barefoot to join his father, where he finally found a happy home with his father's large family.
 During this era he went by the name "John D." to dissociate himself from his past, a name by which several of his relatives would know him for the rest of his life.
-At the peak of his success, he returned from Chicago to see his mother in Mississippi and was driven to tears when she rebuffed him: she refused to take money offered by him, saying it was from his playing the "devil's music".